marimatos/marimatos/README.md

 **marimatos/marimatos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 I'm Marina!
-I'm graduated in System Analisys, but I've alaways worked as support analyst.
+I'm graduated in System Analisys, but I've alaways worked as a support analyst.
 My goal is to work as a dev, so I'm currently learning Fullstack Web Development at Rocketseat.

 Tech: